John earned his bachelor's degree in physics and math from the

 His research interest is in Neuroengineering and brain-related technologies.
 Outside of the lab he likes hanging out with friends, playing games, and watching TV.

-Miles is a first-year graduate student in the
+Miles is a fifth-year graduate student in Electrical and Computer Engineering.

-understand the interactions between perception and action.
+understand the neural bases of natural learning.
 When not doing

 research, he loves getting outside and hiking or rock climbing - unless it's